rflynn/circumnavigation/README.txt

-	Rats are thrown overboard at first, but are eaten later as food runs out Magellan's religious fervor grows; up until Cebu/Mactan it is positive ...begins conversions peacefully as a show of honor with great success, but eventually attacks anyone who DOESN'T convert
+	Rats are thrown overboard at first, but are eaten later as food runs out Magellan's religious fervor grows; up until Cebu/Mactan it is positive ...begins conversions peacefully as a show of honor with great success, but eventually attacks anyone who DOESN'T convert Cats appear on the ships before starvation in the Pacific, then disappear and nobody mentions it

 Climaxes:
 	Tragic Mistake: Magellan's choice to sidetrack their mission to violently enforce Christianity upon the Mactan